martin06061998/Observer/README.md

 A dynamical input penetration testing system based on Mitmproxy.
 This project strongly focuses on the detecting phase.

 ## Features:
+ - Capture the attack surface (i.e save all endpoints that accept input)
+ - Pick input for testing based on wordlist and pattern matching
- - Generate and execute test cases based on yaml files
+ - Automatically run a suite of test cases based on yaml files
  - Detect , verify, and report security bugs

 ## Install